openego/eTraGo/doc/contributing.rst

    branch in your local repository, in which you can now make your changes.
 Be sure to check out our `style conventions`_ so that your code is in line with them.

    If you don't have push rights to our `repository`_, you need to fork it via the "Fork" button in the upper right of the `repository`_ page and work on the fork.

    .. _style conventions: `Code and Commit Style`_

-3. Make sure to update the documentation along with your code changes
+3. Make sure to update the documentation along with your code changes, therfore please checkout the documentation guidelines.

 4. When you're done making changes run all the checks and docs builder with `tox <https://tox.readthedocs.io/en/latest/install.html>`_ one